ScottLogic/blog/_posts/2016-01-25-playing-with-docker-compose-and-erlang.md

 title: Playing with Docker Compose and Erlang
 date: 2016-01-25 00:00:00 Z
 categories:
-- csmith
 - Data Engineering
 author: csmith
 summary: This post uses Docker Compose to spin up a three container HTTP server.
 One container services the HTTP requests and delegates work to two other containers in a load-balanced way.
 Erlang is used for development to add a bit of extra challenge!
 layout: default_post
 ---